juristr/juristr.github.com/_posts/2012-08-29-jasmine---an-introduction.md

             ball.inflate();
         }
     }

+### Spies Inspection
+Another very powerful concept is the possibility to inspect the result of the execution of the spy, i.e. when spying on the "inflate" function like

+    spy(ball, "inflate");

+it is then possible to inspect the call by using

+    ball.inflate.calls[0]
+    ball.inflate.mostRecentCall
+    ball.inflate.mostRecentCall.args[0]

+and so on.

 ## The Mock Clock
 This mechanism is used to test calls to `setTimeout()` or `setInterval()`.
 Jasmine basically overwrites these functions and makes them synchronous s.t. they don't tick until (in the test) one explicitly gives them the command to do so.